albamoralest/meetups_pilot/README.md

 In this pilot, we extract people, places, events and time entities from 33.309 Wikipedia pages.

 Components related to the KG.
-1. Meetups Ontology.
-The framework to build the Musical Meetups Knowledge Graph [Meetups Ontology](https://github.com/polifonia-project/meetups-ontology)
+1. [Meetups Ontology](https://github.com/polifonia-project/meetups-ontology).
+The framework to build the Musical Meetups Knowledge Graph
-2. Meetups Knowledge Graph.
+2. [Musical Meetups Knowledge Graph](https://github.com/polifonia-project/meetups-knowledge-graph).
 It contains the structured data extracted using a knowledge extraction pipeline to obtain evidence of artists' encounters throughout history.
-[Musical Meetups Knowledge Graph](https://github.com/polifonia-project/meetups-knowledge-graph)
-3. Meetups Corpus.
-The repository of the Meetups corpus, Wikipedia pages collected in text format of a list of musical artist.
-[Meetups Corpus Collection](https://github.com/polifonia-project/meetups_corpus_collection)
+3. [Meetups Corpus Collection](https://github.com/polifonia-project/meetups_corpus_collection).
+The repository of the Meetups corpus, Wikipedia pages collected in text format of a list of musical artists.

 ## Meetups Ontology description